What is Universal Credit?

 To simplify the benefits system, the Government have created a new benefit, called Universal Credit, to replace most existing benefits and tax credits for people of working age - wrapping up all these kinds of payments into one benefit.
 The benefits being replaced include:

 - Working Tax Credit

 - Income-related Employment and Support Allowance

 The Universal Credit will be 'means-tested' which means that anyone who applies will have their income and savings assessed, and if they, or a partner, earn over a certain amount or have a certain amount of savings they will be unable to get the Universal Credit.

 There will be a basic rate called the 'standard allowance' and extra amounts for people in different circumstances - for example, if they have children, a disability or need help with housing costs.

 What will happen to me if I am already getting one of these benefits?

 The Government plans to move everyone on the benefits listed above onto the Universal Credit

-- In Nottingham, new claimants with relatively simple claims i.e. people who are single, with no children and are looking for work, will apply for Universal Credit rather than Job Seekers Allowance from the 15th of February 2016
+- In Nottingham, new claimants with relatively simple claims i.e. people who are single, with no children and are looking for work, will apply for Universal Credit rather than Job Seekers Allowance from February 2016

 - From 2017 all new claimants who would previously have applied for one of the benefits being replaced will claim Universal Credit